 Finally, you can reject my claim that materialism implies that every truth corresponds to a material state of affairs.
 That might perhaps be the best way to defeat my argument.

-But at the moment, I fail to see how this can make any sense.
+But at the moment, I fail to see how this could make any sense.
 Basically, this would amount to saying: “Everything is material but certain truths go beyond the material world” which sounds self-contradictory to me.

 So I am under the impression that materialism cannot possibly be true.